meh/lissio/README.md

 ```

 When you do operations using adapters you'll always have to provide a block
-that will be called, since all operations are synchronous.
+that will be called, since all operations are asynchronous.

 The class check is done because the block will be either passed the model or an
 error.